PranabKumarSahoo/sql-dev-tools/README.md

 Counting the total number of rows in a table is a common use case. `COUNT(*)` iterates through every row in the specified table and returns the total number of rows found.
 This information is valuable for data analysis, performance optimization, and understanding overall data volume.

+### More features will added if anyone interested to contribute in this project!!

 ## Custom Statement

 You can create a repetitive statement with a middle statement and prefix statement and suffix statement.
 This flexibility allows you to customize your queries efficiently.